livebook-dev/livebook/docs/deployment/clustering.md

 > #### Attention {: .warning}
 >
-> "auto" is only a valid value if you're running Livebook's Docker image on AWS ECS, Kubernetes, and Fly.io.
+> "auto" is only a valid value if you're running Livebook's Docker image on AWS ECS (including Fargate), Kubernetes, and Fly.io.

 Detects the hosting platform and automatically sets up a cluster using DNS configuration.
 See platform specific notes below.